-With so much coverage on CBD, it seems to be the topic on everyone’s minds lately.
+With so much coverage of Cannabidiol (CBD), it seems to be the topic on everyone’s minds lately.
 From personal blogs to huge media publications, there are thousands of “facts” and opinions circulating about cannabidiol.

 Will CBD get you “high”?
-No, consuming CBD won’t make you melt in to the couch or get uncontrollable giggles, but to say that CBD is not psychoactive wouldn’t be correct either.
-In order to be classified as “psychoactive,” a substance simply needs to have some effect on a person’s mental state.
+No, consuming CBD won’t make you melt into the couch or get uncontrollable giggles, but to say that CBD is not psychoactive wouldn’t be correct either.
+To be classified as “psychoactive,” a substance simply needs to have some effect on a person’s mental state.
 This means everything from caffeine to alcohol fits the bill.

 Another common misconception about CBD is that it acts as a sedative.

 It’s believed that because many high-CBD cannabis strains contain myrcene, a common terpene that is thought to be sedating, it’s been confused with CBD’s effect.
 Although CBD has been used by some as a sleep aid, there is no evidence that it’ll leave you feeling groggy or knock you out in the same way as myrcene.